Table of Contents

 The RevOps Metrics to Watch

-Revenue Operations is a data-focused job role, meaning that they’re going to be closely watching metrics that impact multiple teams.
+Revenue Operations is a data-focused role, meaning they’ll closely monitor metrics that impact multiple teams.

 These are the RevOps metrics that are typically closely tracked: